jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Interoperability considerations: There are no known interoperability problems regarding this media format.
 * Published specification: This document.
-* Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP) Extension for geofeed Data.
+* Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP) Extension for Geofeed Data.
 Furthermore, any application that processes the CSV geofeed data.
 * Additional information: This media type is a product of the IETF REGEXT Working Group.
 The REGEXT charter, information on the REGEXT mailing list, and other documents produced by the REGEXT Working Group can be found at https://datatracker.ietf.org/wg/regext/.